dpella/interop-example/README.md

    reference needs to be non-inlineable to avoid that the compiler inlines the creation of such reference at several places and ends up [creating more than one](https://stackoverflow.com/questions/75179027/global-state-with-ioref-why-doesnt-this-work).
-   To hide the state from the API used by the RDBMS, `unsafePerformIO` is being used, which implies that the `IORef` is shared state across all connections within the database process where the Haskell runtime is loaded.
+   To hide this state from the API used by the RDBMS, `unsafePerformIO` is being used, which implies that the `IORef` is shared state across all connections within the database process where the Haskell runtime is loaded.